waxs/needle/README.md

     .findDeep('github', 'waxs')
     .log();
 ```

+## Testing
+Needle methods can be tested using Jest, running the `npm run test` command will execute a number of test to make
+sure basic functionality is working as expected.
+Test scripts can be found in the `__test__` folder.

 ## About
 This repository is mainly intended as an experiment and to have some fun, a folder with examples is available within